MetaMask/metamask-docs/snaps/reference/entry-points.md

 To provide transaction insights before a user signs a transaction, a Snap must expose the `onTransaction` entry point.
-Whenever there's a contract interaction, and a transaction is submitted using the MetaMask extension, MetaMask calls this method.
+Whenever there's a contract interaction, and a transaction is submitted using the MetaMask extension, MetaMask calls the `onTransaction` handler method.
-MetaMask passes the raw unsigned transaction payload to the `onTransaction` handler method.
+MetaMask passes the raw unsigned transaction payload to `onTransaction`.

 :::note
 For MetaMask to call the Snap's `onTransaction` method, you must request the